 - Bench or step – £50 I happen to have a Reebok Step lying around so use this for bench press.
 Probably not ideal if you are benching huge weights.

-You are not as safe with a half rack as the full powerrack so you may still need a spotter.
+You are not as safe with a half rack as the full powerrack so you may still need a spotter, although I see loads of people using these in the gym and at home on their own – just don’t go crazy with your increments.
 You can adjust the supports so it is fit for squats and bench press.
 Most also have chin bars and you can easily anchor stuff like TRX suspension trainers or Olympic rings.

 - Kettlebell – a 12kg kettlebell costs about £20